 But this time, facing match point, Atholton rallied behind a Zoch kill and won the final two points to force a fourth set.

-“They were the biggest and toughest team we faced all year at the net,” Northern coach Bobby Gibbons said.
+“They were the biggest and toughest team we faced all year at the net,” said Northern coach Bobby Gibbons.
 “That’s a big team and it took us a lot of work.”

 Northern took an early 5-0 lead and later went on a 4-0 run to take a 19-15 advantage.
 The Raiders recovered again and won four straight points to take a 24-21 lead before the net violation changed the momentum.